google/closure-templates/documentation/reference/constants.md

-# Templates
+# Constants

 [TOC]

 ## const {#const}

-The const command allows you to define immutable data that can be used across multiple templates.
+The `const` command allows you to define immutable data that can be used across multiple templates.
 The first form of the command defines a constant that is private to the file in which it is defined.